-- Secondly, introducing the first price cap
+- The first price cap

 - Why pre-payment meter customers need help

-- Comments from energy supplies regarding the news
+- Comments from energy suppliers

 When was the first energy price cap introduced?